Ashland Farm

-Ashland Farm in Walker County, Georgia, near Rossville, was listed on the National Register of Historic Places in 1973.
+Ashland Farm in Walker County, Georgia, in Flintstone, was listed on the National Register of Historic Places in 1973.

 The property has six contributing buildings.
 The main house, built in 1905, situated on a hill, is a two-story brick house designed by Atlanta architect W.T.
 Downing.
 It has a monumental Classical Revival portico with 12 fluted Corinthian columns.
 It has 16 bays of windows across the front facade.
+It was owned by industrialist Zeboim Cartter Patten until his death in 1925.

 The brick was made in St. Louis, and is rust-colored and non-porous with "a hard-fired, dull ceramic quality" that, together with careful brick placement and mortaring, achieved "an extremely smooth exterior surface."